Smith, No. 2 Alabama pummel Mississippi State, 41-0

 THE TAKEAWAY

-Alabama: The Tide showed it still has a potentially explosive offense even without the electric Waddle.
+Alabama: The Tide showed it still has a potentially explosive offence even without the electric Waddle.
 Heads into an open date as the Southeastern Conference's last unbeaten team.
-The game was played on coach Nick Saban's 69th birthday.
+Outscored the Bulldogs 103-7 over the last three meetings, including the two shutouts.

 POLL IMPLICATIONS